consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     PushMeta MsgType = iota
     // PullMeta requests CrossMsgs behind a CID PullMeta
-    // ResponseMeta is used to answer to pull requests for cross-messages.
+    // ResponseMeta is used to answer to pull requests for cross-net messages.
     ResponseMeta
     // PullLocked requests for locked state needed to perform atomic exec.
     PullLocked